 Your most important weekly homework assignment is talking with a fluent Spanish speaker.
-The best conversation partners are ones you can meet with face-to-face each week.
-It's good to ask for only 10 minutes weekly of their time, so as not to be an imposition to them.
-Most Hispanics will happily give 10 minutes a week to someone learning their language.
+The best conversation partners are ones you can meet with face-to-face each week, but you can also talk by phone or Zoom.
+Texting or emailing does not count.
+Most Hispanics will happily talk with someone learning their language.

 Relatives or friends of friends